wolfeidau/wolfeidau_site/content/post/2026-06-12-ai-is-bringing-mashups-back.md

 draft = true
 +++

 A [mashup](https://en.wikipedia.org/wiki/Mashup_(web_application_hybrid)) is a term that became popular in the 2010s for applications that combined two or more data sources into a single user interface.
-Recently, there has been a wave of websites, slide decks, and useful tools popping up on social media, built by people who have never tried this before.
+Recently, I have seen a steady stream of AI-generated side projects, small apps, slide decks, and useful tools showing up on social media, often built by people who have never tried this before.
 With the advent of [ChatGPT](https://chatgpt.com/) and [Claude](https://claude.ai/), it has never been easier to integrate disparate data and build something useful.

+These mashups are nothing new, but the barrier to entry is much lower, and the scale of what is possible has changed as AI models and tools improve.

 I have also seen these mashups at work, which is fantastic because it gives more people the ability to build tools and explore problems without waiting on software engineering teams.